 Stop the Surge

 You can’t really prevent the surge that often comes during a storm, but you can protect your heating and air conditioning equipment from it.
 Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
 This will help protect the electrical components in your heating and air conditioning equipment that the power surge could hurt.
 Remember to never touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.

 You and your family need to find shelter first and foremost, but if time permits, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
 Before you turn your system back on after the storm, you must remove the tarp and remove any debris.

 This, Too, Shall Pass

 When the storm has passed, make sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no indications of damage and remove any debris from around the equipment.
 Try to check and make sure there is no visible harm to any of the refrigerant or electrical lines running from your AC.
 Call 713-396-3760 for a system inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the system checked by a technician to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Church Services and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Church Services and ask about our membership options to help keep your heating and cooling system in working order all year long.